bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Aaron Van Wirdum: 00:12:05

-Yeah, okay.
 Just to restate that briefly.
 So base 2 is just you're just using two symbols, which is 1 and 0.
 And base 10 is what we use most of the time.
 It's 0, 1, 2, 3, 4, up until 9.

 Then you have hexadecimal, which uses 0 through 9, plus A, B, C, D, E, F. And then what we're talking about here is base58, which uses 58 different symbols, which are 0 through 9, and then most of the alphabet in both capital letters and undercase, right?